 What Type of Lighting Do Hydroponic Carrots Need?

 Hydroponic carrots need full-spectrum lighting that provides both light intensity and duration.
 For best results, use a high-pressure sodium lamp or metal halide lamp.
 These lamps can provide the intense light that carrot plants need to grow well.
+If you are confused between grow light and sunlight, read our comparison between them.

 How Often Should You Water Hydroponic Carrots?